• Skip to primary navigation

 Thai Spirit Houses

-The most common and obvious symbol of Thai tradition, custom and spirituality in Pattaya are spirit houses.
-Most households, businesses and hotels have a spirit house on display.
-The erection of a spirit house bears witness to the Thais awe of, and respect for the spirits.
+The most common and obvious symbol of Thai tradition, custom and spirituality in Pattaya is the Thai spirit houses positioned outside most households, businesses, and hotels in the city.
+The erection of a spirit house bears witness to the Thais respect for the spirits.
 Animism (spirit worship) is one of the most deep rooted influences of Thai culture and lifestyle.

 Thai Spirit House